jalexvig/jalexvig.github.io/_posts/2015-12-02-cnn-backwork.md

 ##### building cost

-Next we build the cost with respect to these neuronal values across the training data.
+At each layer the two costs are built with respect to these neuronal values at that layer across the training data.
+The costs at each layer can be broken into two parts.

+1. `reference_cost` represents the similarity between patterns of activity for images being backworked and the patterns of activity across the training set.
+This will be used to select for images that "look" less like the training data to the net.
+2. `batch_cost` represents the similarity between patterns of activity across all images in the batch.

 {% highlight python %}
-costs = []
-for layer, layer_label in zip(layers, layers_label):
-    cost_tup = get_cost_from_layer(layer, layer_label, label, sim_coeff=sim_coeff, prev_coeff=prev_coeff)
-    costs.append(cost_tup)
-{% endhighlight %}

-It would be nice to be able to process inputs in batches, but as the batchsize gets large, I found collisions in the artifacts found.
-In other words, different input images sometimes converged to similar values that minimize the cost.
-To avoid this phenomenon, we add a cost for similarities between the inputs at each layer.
-For each layer, the relative importance of maximizing difference between an input and the training data is encoded by `prev_coeff` and the relative importance of maximizing the difference between inputs in the batch is encoded by `sim_coeff`.

-{% highlight python %}
-def get_cost_from_layer(layer, layer_label, label, prev_coeff=1, sim_coeff=1):
+def get_cost_from_layer(layer, layer_label, label):

     # For convolutional layers, layer has dimensionality (num_gen_examples, 28, 28, 1) and
     # layer_label has dimensionality (num_training_examples_label, 28, 28, 1)

-    layer2 = tf.expand_dims(layer, 1)
-    layer_label2 = tf.expand_dims(layer_label, 1)
     layer_name = layer.name.lower()

+    # reference_dist_tensor is the tensor that represents the distance from generated images to the reference images
+    # batch_dist_tensor is the tensor that represents the distance from generated images to other images in the batch
-    prev_dist_term = tf.pow(layer - layer_label2, 2)
+    reference_dist_tensor = tf.pow(layer - tf.expand_dims(layer_label, 1), 2)
-    similarity_dist_term = tf.pow(layer - layer2, 2)
+    batch_dist_tensor = tf.pow(layer - tf.expand_dims(layer, 1), 2)

     if 'softmax' in layer_name:
         # Average all probabilities of guessing the wrong answer